salaikumar/Todo-List/README.md

 1. TicTacToe - Exposing it as a Web service Pending.
 2. HTML Parser - Choose a Language and get it done. - Next to do
 3. CSV Parser
 Dead Line - End of January 2016.
-Try to create Production Ready
+Try to create Production Ready Applcations for Small Scale Use